Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proof of the Second Pumping Lemma

-We have already proven in Section \ref{sec:lemma-verify} the first pumping lemma for $\dcfl[d]$ by conducting a detailed analysis on a stack history of a given 1dpda.
-In this section, we intend to prove the second pumping lemma for $\dcfl[d]$ (Lemma \ref{second-pumping-lemma}) by taking a slightly different strategy.
-Instead of applying Lemmas \ref{crossing-property}--\ref{mutual-matching}, we here use Proposition \ref{stack-operational}.
+We have already proven in Section \ref{sec:first-lemma-proof} the first pumping lemma for $\dcfl[d]$ by conducting a detailed analysis of a stack history of a given 1dpda.
+As announced in Section \ref{sec:new-tool}, by sharp contrast, this section intends to prove the second pumping lemma for $\dcfl[d]$ (Lemma \ref{second-pumping-lemma}) by way of a grammar-based argument.